xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## Commit Flow

 Commits to proposals MAY be *PARTIAL* or *FULL*.
 For a PARTIAL commit, only the traditional session's epoch is updated following the propose-commit sequence from Section 12 of RFC9420.
-For a FULL commit, a commit is first applied to the PQ session and another commit is applied to the traditional session using a PSK derived from the `hpqmls_psk` of the PQ session (see [Key Schedule](#key-schedule)).
-To ensure the correct PSK is used, the sender includes information about the PSK in a PreSharedKey proposal for in the traditional session's commit list of proposals (8.4, 8.5 RFC9420).
-Receivers process the PQ commit and the traditional commit (which also includes a PSK proposal) to derive the new epochs in both sessions.
+For a FULL commit, a commit is first applied to the PQ session and another commit is applied to the traditional session using a PSK derived from the PQ session using the `hpqmls_psk` label (see [Key Schedule](#key-schedule)).
+To ensure the correct PSK is used, the sender includes information about the PSK in a PreSharedKey proposal for the traditional session's commit list of proposals (8.4, 8.5 RFC9420).
+Receivers process the PQ commit to derive a new epoch in the PQ session and then the traditional commit (which also includes the PSK proposal) to derive the new epoch in the traditional session.

                                                          Group
       A                       B                         Channel